daveskura/BigQueryDave/README.md

-# BigQueryDave

-A wrapper on the bigquery libraries for simple access
+# A wrapper on the bigquery libraries for simple access

 ### Install with pip